-Cool And Unique City Names
+Cool and Unique City Names for Writers... and Travelers

-Strange, Odd, Unique, Funny, Unusual And Cool City Names That Writers Will Find Quite Useful
+Unusual, Unique and Cool City Names That Writers Will Find Quite Useful

-This article is chock full of unique and unusual town names that actually exist or once existed at some point in time.
+This article is chock full of unique town names that actually exist or once existed at some point in time.
 I've also included where the city is located in case you want to do more research on the actual destination (to make your story seem more real).
 I really hope you find an interesting name that you can use, and be sure to check back every once in a while as I plan to keep adding to the list.
 Thanks for taking a look.

 Have you ever visited a town or city because it had a cool name?